brian-carroll/elm_c_wasm/README.md

   - Quite a bit of maintenance
   - Would it be good to put more of the code in Elm?

+# Effects

+- Wasm MVP doesn't yet have access to Web APIs like DOM, `XmlHttpRequest`, etc.
+- This means an Elm program in Wasm has to call out to JS to do any effects.
+- Also, all communication with JS is done using typed arrays.
+This means everything has to be serialised, using JSON or some other format.

-# Mixing JS and Wasm in compiled output
+# Elm &rarr; JS + Wasm

 - It's a **lot** of work to get to compile a "hello world" Elm program to 100% Wasm.
 Because of dead code elimination, you can't get any output from the compiler until you have an implementation for `Program`.
 And that requires building a lot of really complex stuff like the effect manager system.
 - I need a way for the Elm program to end up as a mix of JS and Wasm.
 That way I can keep the kernel in JS initially, with the Elm code compiled to Wasm.
-Afterwards I'll see about gradually replacing the kernel with Wasm.
-Maybe that's not even needed?
+See [proof-of-concept demo](https://brian-carroll.github.io/elm_c_wasm/update-int/index.html) with `update` function in Wasm and the rest in JS.

 * Annoyingly, everything crossing the JS/Wasm boundary has to be serialized and de-serialized (as JSON strings)
 * How does that work for `Cmd`?
 Surely it's not serialisable?